solyarisoftware/PERE/README.md

 ```

-### run PERE API server!
+### run the backend server: pere.rb

-On the first terminal run the server, a Sinatra engine doing the back-end job:
+On the first terminal run the server, a Sinatra engine do the back-end job:

 ```bash
 $ ruby pere.rb -o yourhostname